 1938 – Arrhenius’ work was overlooked at the time, and it was Guy Stewart Callendar who re-discovered it and put it to the test.
 He was the first to measure the changes in the earth’s temperature and assess the role of CO2 in those changes.
 A clear warming trend was already visible in the early decades of the 20th century.

-1950s – While the early pioneers of climate change often considered warming to be a good thing, Canadian physicist Gilbert Plass showed how a warmer climate is also a drier one.
+1950s – Being mostly based in the temperate regions of the northern hemisphere, early pioneers of climate change often considered warming to be a good thing.
+Canadian physicist Gilbert Plass showed how a warmer climate is also a drier one.
 This news piece on Plass, from a 1953 issue of Time magazine, shows just how much was known even then: “For centuries to come, if man’s industrial growth continues, the earth’s climate will continue to grow warmer.”

 1958 – Charles Keeling begins his CO2 measurements at Mauna Loa in Hawaii, and soon discovers that carbon dioxide levels change throughout the year.
 Levels rise as plants die back in the winter, and fall as plants grow and use more CO2 in the spring and summer.
 The earth ‘breathes’, giving CO2 levels a rising and falling wave pattern.
 His measurements also show consistently rising levels of CO2 in the atmosphere.